rlivsey/rlivsey.github.com/source/_posts/2011-08-29-ship-ship-hooray.markdown

 ## In Closing

-So many of these lessons are things I already knew.
+So many of these lessons are things should have already known.
 In my day job managing projects over the years I preached agile development, small iterations, test driven development.
 Even things I didn't have first hand experience in I should have known via talking to others or from [Hacker News](http://news.ycombinator.com) over the years.

 For some reason when you're building it for yourself and don't have anyone to report to these things go out of the window.